 Both John Clang and Robert Zhao’s works hung proudly at the Gallery 2902 booth.
 And I saw many people inquiring about the artists and their works.
 It was a moment of pride being a Singaporean.

 At the fair, there were also special projects and exhibits.
 Hot Spots, an invitation-only exhibition curated by SH Contemporary in collaboration with Arthub Asia, presents monumental works by established artists.
-Singaporean artist, Heman Chong, had a special commissioned project for Hot Spots.
+Singaporean artist, Heman Chong, had a specially commissioned project for Hot Spots.
 A sea of a million black cards flooded two corners of the room.
 Titled “Monument to the people we’ve conveniently forgotten (I Hate You)“, is an ironic memento of the typical meeting’s gesture of the card exchange.

 Heman Chong’s “Monument to the people we’ve conveniently forgotten (I Hate You)“